 Warrumbungle Shire Council has commissioned P. A. Duggan, Architect and Heritage Consultant, to coordinate a community based heritage study for the Warrumbungle Local Government Area to identify, assess and make recommendations for the conservation and management of identified places and items of heritage significance.

-This heritage study is jointly funded by Warrumbungle Shire Council and the NSW Heritage Division.
+This heritage study is funded by the NSW Government through the NSW Heritage Grants.

 1.2 Study Area